luminarily/bookofmormon/_posts/2017-02-24-conspiracy.md

 #### The Book of Mormon teaches conspiracies are real, massive, deliberate, and dangerous.

-They push agendas which are anti-family - in subtle ways, non-direct ways.
-They always say "follow the money".
-In the case of social agendas and global conspiracies, follow the effect these trends have on the family and you will stumble upon something interesting and sobering.
+They push agendas which are anti-family - in subtle and often non-direct ways.

 Mormons are taught, by their own scripture, to **believe** in conspiracies - that they are real and that they are a legitimate threat to freedom.
 In fact, we are taught *by our own scripture* that there is a secret combination - a New World Order - (note the *singular* use of the word in the below verse) setup among the kingdoms of the gentiles that is powerful enough to enslave the planet.